 It is important to understand that effective breast cancer screening includes both mammograms and self-breast awareness.
-A recent study published in the American Journal of Surgery, conducted over an eight-year period, looked at 1,222 patients with newly diagnosed breast cancer.
+A recent study conducted by Mayo Clinic and published in the American Journal of Surgery, conducted over an eight-year period, looked at 1,222 patients with newly diagnosed breast cancer.
 It found that 13 percent of these patients had a normal mammogram within the 12 months prior to their diagnosis of breast cancer.
 Knowing your breasts can play a critical role in the early detection of breast cancer, even when a woman has annual screening mammograms.

 2. “I feel something in my breast, but my mammogram and/or ultrasound were normal.
 I’m sure I’m okay.”